BRP Diego Silang (FFG-7)

-BRP Diego Silang (FFG-07) is the second ship of the Miguel Malvar-class guided missile frigates of the Philippine Navy.
+BRP Diego Silang (FFG-7) is the second ship of the Miguel Malvar-class guided missile frigates of the Philippine Navy.
 She is the second ship to be named after Diego Silang y Andaya, a Filipino revolutionary leader who fought against Spanish colonial rule.

-The warship was delivered to the Philippine Navy on September 9, 2025.
-The ship is expected to be commissioned with the Philippine Navy's Offshore Combat Force by late 2025.
+The warship was delivered to the Philippine Navy on 9 September 2025, and entered active service following commissioning on 2 December 2025.

 Construction and design

 The BRP Diego Silang was designed and built by HD Hyundai Heavy Industries (HD HHI) of South Korea, and is based on the shipbuilder's HDC/HDF-3200 design, which in turn was a re-designed and enlarged HDF-2600 design used for the Jose Rizal-class frigate already in service with the Philippine Navy.
 The design was heavily influenced by the base design of the Incheon-class frigate built for the Republic of Korea Navy, but with heavy design developments and features found on newer frigates of the R.O.K.
 Navy, considering reduced radar cross-section by having cleaner lines, smooth surface design, reduced overhangs and a low free-board.

-The ship held its First Steel Cutting Ceremony on 22 November 2023 at HD HHI's facility in Ulsan, South Korea.
+The first steel-cutting ceremony was held on 22 November 2023 at HD HHI's facility in Ulsan, South Korea.
+Her keel was laid on 14 June 2024, a few days before the launching of her sister ship BRP Miguel Malvar (FF-06).
+She was launched in December 2024.

-The Keel Laying ceremony on 14 June 2024, which was held a few days before the launching of its sistership, the future BRP Miguel Malvar (FF-06).
+Service history

-The ship was launched by December 2024.
+In March 2026, the ship participated in the Royal Australian Navy's Exercise Kakadu Fleet Review on Sydney Harbour.
+In June 2026, the ship encountered 4 warships from the People's Liberation Army Navy and exchanged radio challenges during its routine maritime patrol near the vicinity of Bajo de Masinloc (Scarborough Shoal).